-7) Yes I know you have an opinion and it does matter.
+7) Yes, I know you have an opinion and it does matter.

 – When you are considering change remember they are doing the job, they are speaking to the customers.
 They may have ideas. and whilst they may like the ‘way they have always done it’ you can not persuade them to change if you don’t listen to their objections.

-People think work is all about earning money – it is, but it is not just about earning money and just because they are being paid does not mean they are not valuable or that they should not be recognised as such.
+People think work is all about earning money – it is, but it is not just about earning money and just because they are being paid does not mean they are not valuable or that they should not be recognized as such.
 When work becomes solely a financial transaction you have lost access to their discretionary effort.
-People find an identity, a social circle, intellectual challenge and a meaning in life through work.
+People find an identity, a social circle, intellectual challenge, and meaning in life through work.
 They will find more of those and be more committed and productive if they hear what they want to hear, that they are valued.

 Related: 7 Ways NOT to Impress Your Boss